khalid-naami/khalid-naami.github.io/blog/2026-06-04-israel-special-forces-gulfstream.md

 Furthermore, a conflict would trigger an immediate closure of the **Strait of Hormuz**, through which 20% of the world's petroleum flows.
 The resulting global energy shock and economic collapse would be immediate.
 Nonetheless, Israeli security documents suggest that Netanyahus cabinet views a long-term, ten-year destabilization and civil war inside Iran as a necessary price to eliminate the threat to Israel’s border security, as detailed in [US-Israel Strategic Anxiety: Proxy War Threats in Jordan](/blog/us-israel-strategic-anxiety-proxy-war-threats-in-jordan).

 For real-time geopolitical risk modeling and quantitative analysis of these market-moving events, visit [Dashboard Options](https://dashboardoptions.com/).
-Investors looking to hedge against severe global energy shocks and currency instability can explore precious metals options through [Augusta Precious Metals](https://eurodongold.com).

 ***